 On December 30, 2020, the Board of Directors (the "Board") of the Company approved and adopted a Rights Agreement, dated as of December 30, 2020, by and between the Company and VStock Transfer, LLC, as rights agent, pursuant to which the Board declared a dividend of one preferred share purchase right (each, a "Right") for each outstanding share of the Company's common stock held by stockholders as of the close of business on January 11, 2021.
 When exercisable, each right initially would represent the right to purchase from the Company one one-thousandth of a share of a newly designated series of preferred stock, Series A Junior Participating Preferred Stock, par value \$0.001 per share, of the Company, at an exercise price of \$300.00 per one one-thousandth of a Series A Junior Participating Preferred Share, subject to adjustment.
 Subject to various exceptions, the Rights become exercisable in the event any person (excluding certain exempted or grandfathered persons) becomes the beneficial owner of twenty percent or more of the Company's common stock without the approval of the Board.
-On December 20, 2021, the Company entered into Amendment No. 1 to the Rights Agreement ("Amendment No. 1") to extend the expiration of the Rights Agreement to December 30, 2022.
-On December 9, 2022, the Company and VStock Transfer, LLC entered into Amendment No. 2 to Rights Agreement ("Amendment No. 2").
+On December 20, 2021, the Company entered into Amendment No. 1 to the The Rights Agreement ("Amendment No. 1") was amended in 2021, 2022 and 2023 to extend the expiration of the Rights Agreement to December 30, 2022.
+On December 9, 2022, the Company date and VStock Transfer, LLC entered into Amendment No. 2 to Rights Agreement ("Amendment No. 2") shall expire on December 30, 2024.
 Pursuant to Amendment No. 2, the Rights Agreement extended the expiration of the Rights Agreement to December 30, 2023.
 The Rights are in all respects subject to and governed by the provisions of the Rights Agreement, as amended by the Amendment No.1 and Amendment No. 2.